n-peugnet/PolygoneV2/README.md

 	```
 	npm install
 	```
-3. Rename `sampleconfig.js` to `config.js` and change credentials
+3. Rename `./sampleconfig.js` to `./config.js` and change credentials
 4. Start the Node.js server by running :
 	```
 	node server.js
 	```
 5. Start MySQL server
+6. Create a MySQL database called 'polygonev2' and import inside it the two tables `./sessions.sql`,`./memory.sql`
-6. Access [http://localhost:3000](http://localhost:3000) in your browser
+7. Access [http://localhost:3000](http://localhost:3000) in your browser

 ## Authors